Languages of Zimbabwe

 Many languages are spoken, or historically have been spoken, in Zimbabwe.
-Since the adoption of its 2013 Constitution, Zimbabwe has 16 official languages, namely Chibarwe, English, Kalanga, Koisan, Nambya, Ndau, Ndebele, Shangani, Shona, sign language, Sotho, Tonga, Tswana, Venda, Xhosa, Chewa.
+Since the adoption of its 2013 Constitution, Zimbabwe has 16 official languages, namely Chewa, Chibarwe, English, Kalanga, Koisan, Nambya, Ndau, Ndebele, Shangani, Shona, sign language, Sotho, Tonga, Tswana, Venda, Xhosa.
 The country's main languages are Shona, spoken by over 70% of the population, and Ndebele, spoken by roughly 20%.
 English is the country's lingua franca, used in government and business and as the main medium of instruction in schools.
 English is the first language of most white Zimbabweans, and is the second language of a majority of black Zimbabweans.
 Historically, a minority of white Zimbabweans spoke Afrikaans, Greek, Italian, Polish, and Portuguese, among other languages, while Gujarati and Hindi could be found amongst the country's Indian population.
 Deaf Zimbabweans commonly use one of several varieties of Zimbabwean Sign Language, with some using American Sign Language.
 Zimbabwean language data is based on estimates, as Zimbabwe has never conducted a census that enumerated people by language.

 Official language status

-Since the adoption of the 2013 Constitution, Zimbabwe has 16 official languages, namely Chibarwe, English, Kalanga, Koisan, Nambya, Ndau, Ndebele, Shangani, Shona, sign language, Sotho, Tonga, Tswana, Chewa, Venda, and Xhosa.
+Since the adoption of the 2013 Constitution, Zimbabwe has 16 official languages: Chewa, Chibarwe, English, Kalanga, Koisan, Nambya, Ndau, Ndebele, Shangani, Shona, sign language, Sotho, Tonga, Tswana, Venda, and Xhosa.
 Zimbabwe holds the Guinness World Record for the country with the largest number of official languages.

 Prior to independence in 1980, English had been the official language of Zimbabwe's antecedents since the arrival of white rule in the region.
 During the Company-rule period in the late 19th and early 20th centuries, English was established as Rhodesia's official language by the British South Africa Company.
 In a 1918 letter written in response to an Afrikaner settler who complained about the Rhodesian policy of not allowing the teaching of Afrikaans in schools, the secretary to the Administrator of Southern Rhodesia wrote that "the official language of Southern Rhodesia has ever since the occupation of the country been English and ... no provision exists in the legislation of the territory for the recognition of a second official language."

 English remained the official language when Southern Rhodesia was established as a self-governing Crown colony in 1923.
 During the UDI period from 1965 to 1979, English was retained as the official language of the unrecognised state of Rhodesia.
 Rhodesia's successor, the short-lived unrecognized state of Zimbabwe Rhodesia, designated English the "only official language" of the country.
 Zimbabwe Rhodesia was succeeded by Zimbabwe in 1980.
 Zimbabwe's original constitution, drafted in 1979 at the Lancaster House Agreement, did not name any official languages.
 By the time the new 2013 constitution was being drafted, English, Shona, and Ndebele had become the country's official languages.
 The Constitution requires that Zimbabwe equally promote each of its official languages, including in schools and in government.